🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Again, if you're not 100% ready to launch, don't even get in line.

 Pull aside in the parking lot.
-Usually, launches have large enough lots to do so and prepare everything you need first.
-This not only keeps you from delaying those in line behind you, but assures that you aren't rushed.
+Usually, launches have large enough lots to do this, so prepare everything you need first.
+This not only keeps you from delaying those in line behind you but assures that you aren't rushed.

 In turn, these will make you likely to forget something that you need for the day (like your wallet and driver's license) back in your car.